Available IT Integrations

 When turned on, we will import basic information about all students at your school/campus, and all students from this import will begin appearing on the Students tab.

-Benefits of turning on the Student integration:
+Benefits of turning on the Student integration (or uploading a file manually):

 - Create more complete data for Kiosk Check-Ins (Penji will match the student check-in information to their greater Penji Profile)